Marat Tajin: Political career

 Tajin began his service as chairman of the NSC in May 2001, succeeding Alnur Musaev.
 He was replaced shortly thereafter in December 2001 by Nartai Dutbayev.

 Tajin replaced Kassym-Jomart Tokayev as foreign minister on 10 January 2007 during a government shake-up.
 Tokayev became the Chairman of the Senate.

 Tajin assisted President Nursultan Nazarbayev in writing several books.

 Tajin met with United States Senator Richard Lugar in Astana on 7 February 2006 to discuss biological weapon nonproliferation measures and cooperation with U.S. scientists.

 He has received the Order of Kurmet.

-January 2013 Marat Tajin was relieved of his duties as Aide to the President and Security Council Secretary and appointed Kazakhstan’s Secretary of State, replacing outgoing Mukhtar Kul-Mukhammed.
+January 2013 Marat Tajin was relieved of his duties as Aide to the President and Security Council Secretary and appointed Kazakhstan's Secretary of State, replacing outgoing Mukhtar Kul-Mukhammed.

 February 2014 Marat Tajin was appointed Ambassador Extraordinary and Plenipotentiary of the Republic of Kazakhstan to the Russian Federation.

 January 2017 Marat Tajin was appointed First Deputy Head of the Executive Office of the President of the Republic of Kazakhstan.

 Perception

 Analysts have described him as a theoretician and as a shadow who prefers to wield power behind the scene.
 President Nazarbayev described him after appointing him foreign minister as a "scholar, a Ph.D., and has been my adviser, including on foreign policy questions.
 Since the international community attaches great importance to my choice for foreign minister, I appointed the person I know well and believe in.
-Most importantly, I believe he will succeed in his new job and will bring his own contribution to further foreign policy successes of our country.”
+Most importantly, I believe he will succeed in his new job and will bring his contribution to further foreign policy successes of our country.”